helloint/monitor/README_en.md

 }
 ```

-### Send a notification when the file content meets specific conditions (currently only supports Synology Chat).
+### Send a notification when the file content meets specific conditions (supports Synology Chat and pushplus).
 ```json
 {
 	"id": "livescore",